catapam/coffe-hub/README.md

 ## Sprint Length

-Based on the total story points, each sprint was assigned 1 week lenght.
+Based on the total story points, each sprint was assigned 1 week length.

 ## Reviews